Sukhoi Su-15: Design

-Although many components of the Su-15 were similar or identical to the previous Su-9 and Su-11 (NATO reporting name "Fishpot"), including Sukhoi's characteristic rear-fuselage air brake, the Su-15 abandoned the shock-inlet cone nose intake for side-mounted intake ramps with splitter plates feeding two powerful turbojet engines, initially the Tumansky R-11F2S-300.
+Although many components of the Su-15 were similar or identical to the previous Su-9 and Su-11, including Sukhoi's characteristic rear-fuselage air brake, the Su-15 abandoned the shock-inlet cone nose intake for side-mounted intake ramps with splitter plates feeding two powerful turbojet engines, initially the Tumansky R-11F2S-300.
 The change allowed room in the nose for a powerful search radar, initially the RP-22 Oryol-D (NATO 'Skip Spin').
 The early Su-15 ("Flagon-A") had pure delta wings like its predecessors, but these were replaced from the 11th production series onward by a new double-delta wing of increased span and area, with a small wing fence above each outer pylon and blown flaps to improve landing characteristics.
 This was accompanied by a new tail of greater anhedral and a vertical fin of reduced height.

-The Su-15 had maximum speed of Mach 2.5 and a rate of climb of 228m/s (750 ft/s, 45,000 ft/min), a very important parameter for an interceptor aircraft.
+The Su-15 had maximum speed of Mach 2.5 and a rate of climb of 228 m/s (750 ft/s, 45,000 ft/min), a very important parameter for an interceptor aircraft.
 Take-off and landing speeds were comparatively high, with a take-off speed of 395 km/h for early delta-winged 'Flagon-A's and 370 km/h for the larger-winged 'Flagon-F'.
 While the controls were responsive and precise, the aircraft was unforgiving of pilot error.